 The Danger of Millennial Stereotypes

-4. They’re high maintenanceThe Millennial generation is branded as employees who need their hands held and want special treatment.
-But they're not looking for anything extraordinary.
-They're looking for greater work/life balance and the flexibility to deal with everything that comes their way.
-With life outside work, family demands, continuing education, and financial responsibilities, Millennials have a lot on their plates, and they want to make time to do it all.
-Many crave flexibility on the job, either with their schedules and work hours or the option to telecommute, and it isn't just because they want more time for themselves.
-When they're able to make time for everything in their lives, they can focus better on their work, too.
+They’re branded as needy, requiring hand-holding and special treatment to succeed.
+But they're not looking for anything extraordinary; just better work/life balance, and the flexibility to deal with everything – family, education, and financial responsibilities – on their plates.
+Many crave flex time and the option to telecommute, and not just because they want more time for themselves.
+When they're able to make time for everything in their lives, Millennials can focus better on their work, too.

-While stereotypes will inevitably continue to exist, the number of Millennial employees will continue to grow.
-By 2020, Millennials will make up over 50% of the workforce.
+Stereotypes will inevitably continue to exist, but the percentage of Millennial employees will continue to grow.
+By next year, projections say Millennials will make up more than 50% of the workforce.
 Figuring out how to best relate to and manage this generation will ultimately set your organization up for future success.